ibm-cloud-docs/virtualization-solutions/overview/overview.md

 * IBM provided or bring-your-own-license (BYOL) support
 * Custom images, snapshots, and placement groups (for availability/spread)

-At a high-level, key responsibilities for IBM Cloud Virtual Servers for VPC are listed below, for a detailed list see [Understanding your responsibilities when using Virtual Private Cloud](https://cloud.ibm.com/docs/vpc?topic=vpc-responsibilities-vpc)
+At a high level, the key responsibilities for IBM Cloud Virtual Servers for VPC are outlined here.
+For a comprehensive list, refer to the detailed documentation.
+[Understanding your responsibilities when using Virtual Private Cloud](https://cloud.ibm.com/docs/vpc?topic=vpc-responsibilities-vpc)

 * Your responsibility:
     * Application deployment and management